Nestled on the Sacramento River, the small town of Red Bluff, California, offers an array of things to do on vacation or if you reside there.

 - Most significant landmark – William B. Ide Adobe State Historic Park

-- Best park – Lassen Volcanic National Park
+- Park to visit – Lassen Volcanic National Park

-- Best activity for kids – Eagle Canyon Trout
+- Activity for kids – Eagle Canyon Trout

-- Best activity for adults – Tuscan Ridge Estate Winery Tour
+- Activity for adults – Tuscan Ridge Estate Winery Tour

-- Best food – Kelly-Griggs House Museum Tea Room
+- Place to eat – Kelly-Griggs House Museum Tea Room

-- Best all-around accommodation – Red Bluff Inn
+- Place to stay – Red Bluff Inn

 1. Tehama County Visitor Center